 This example uses a nested full outer join to process all rows from the CITIES and COUNTRIES tables.
-The result table produced by that operation is then used as the left table of the full outer join with the NATIONAL_PARKS table.
-For more information about using nested joins, see "Using Nested Joins" on page 6-52.
+The result table produced by that operation is then used as the left table of the full outer join with the NATIONAL\PARKS table.
+For more information about using nested joins, see "Using Nested Joins".

-In most databases where tables share similar or related information, triggers are Note usually created to ensure that all tables are updated with shared information.
+In most databases where tables share similar or related information, triggers are usually created to ensure that all tables are updated with shared information.
 For more information about triggers, see the Data Definition Guide.